RAVING-Informatics/EHDN/README.md

 ### Annotation

 For annotations like gene names to be added to the EHDN output files, you need to [set-up this annotation step](https://github.com/Illumina/ExpansionHunterDenovo/blob/master/documentation/08_Annotation.md).
 The annotation procedure leverages [ANNOVAR](https://annovar.openbioinformatics.org/en/latest/user-guide/download/) and the `annotate_ehdn.sh` script in the EHDN GitHub Repository.
+The script will already be available in the `scripts/` directory in this repository, but you will need to download and set up `ANNOVAR`.
 Remember to use hg38 as the build-version.

 ---